Børning: Critical reception

 Børning received mixed to positive reviews from critics.

-Aksel Kielland described the film as a formulaic and fundamentally unambitious film that doesn't quite reach up, but which just fully possesses a level of charm rarely seen in Norwegian films of this type.
+Aksel Kielland described the film as a formulaic and fundamentally unambitious film that does not quite reach up, but which just fully possesses a level of charm rarely seen in Norwegian films of this type.
 He confessed that he rather prefers Børning to the film with the most in common of the year, namely Scott Waugh's Need for Speed, which premiered in March 2014.
 At the premiere, he rated the film 4/6, but in a later comment said he would rate it 3/6 after having some days to think about the movie.

 "Børning manifests itself to be Norway's first real car movie, and it kicks off with great force.
 The great interaction between the people in front and behind of the camera helps lift the film to reach the level it deserves" is the words of the film reviewer Fredrik Olsen Hagstrøm at Kinomagasinet.
 He praises the combination of scenic locations, great sound design and a lot of funny comments throughout the movie.